Acts 2:14a, 36-41 (Year A Third Sunday of Easter) present the conclusion to the sermon of Peter at Pentecost. This study focuses on:

 Belief in the resurrection has been challenged by some biblical scholars and theologians (what else is new?).
 This text is an opportunity to counter those challenges with a strong, informed affirmation of the resurrection.
 We have the stories of resurrection, but now we must step back and reflect upon the meaning of those narratives.
 We must take some time to do some theology.
 In so doing, our reflections will be both pedagogical and pastoral.
 Doubts about something as surprising as the resurrection of Jesus is quite normal.
-Responding to such a witness with faith is unnatural and maybe even miraculous.
+Responding to such a witness with faith is unnatural and even miraculous.

 Consider the question of what we shall do in the context of the Christian community today.
 Someone devoted to orthodoxy will quickly hear the answer: “Make sure the preaching of the church is pure.”
 To the segment of the church that especially values orthodoxy, by far the most important thing about being a Christian is to believe the right thing.
 The next category is moralism.
-Moralists want to see, above all else, that people in the church behave.
-Christianity, to them, is mainly a matter of discovering the ethical precepts of the faith and following them.
+Moralists want to see, more than anything else, that people in the church behave.
+Christianity, to them, is a matter of discovering the ethical precepts of the faith and following them.
 The third answer to the question is the social-activist answer.
 To the activist, the purpose of the church is to change the world: to root out and destroy injustice, to feed the hungry, to clothe the naked, to make this planet a better place for everyone to live.
 Finally, there are the pietists.
-The pietists say that nothing else in this life matters, if one has a personal relationship with Jesus Christ.
+The pietists say that nothing else in this life matters if one has a personal relationship with Jesus Christ.
 Becoming a Christian is a matter of getting to know Christ — no more, no less.
 And living the Christian life is primarily a matter of trying to bring others into the fold.
 In truth, Christianity is all these things.
 Jesus is all these things, throughout the course of his earthly ministry.
-His deepest desire for us is that we might believe the right thing ... do the right thing ... advocate the right thing ... pray the right thing.[2]
+His deepest desire for us is that we might believe the right thing ... do the right thing ... advocate the right thing ... pray the right thing.[7]

 In this episode, the author of Acts attempts to demonstrate that the Old Testament promises of the restoration of the people of God are being realized in the messianic community that looks to the resurrected Jesus as its Lord.
 Joel 2 predicted the reception of the Holy Spirit by the believers and represents the blessing promised long before Abraham.

-I direct your attention to the notion of a corrupt generation.
 I suspect every generation has its unique form of corruption.
 The question this raises for the people of God in every generation is how they recognize their need for saving from their generation and how they can still witness to it.

 Ulee’s Gold is a 1997 movie, one easily overlooked.
 Peter Fonda portrays Ulee.
 The movie is deceptively old-fashioned.
 The film is about family.
 In a time when many people forsake the family so easily, this film stands up and declares that salvation of the family lies in our ability to support and love each other, through the good times and the bad.
 The film does not pretend that the bad times do not wear you down.
 Nevertheless, it shows that there is always a light at the end of the tunnel, and if there is even one spark of hope in the darkness, not all is lost.
 This is a realistic look at a family in need of a second chance on life.